-As of May 31, 2018, the Company had approximately \$262,000 of cash on hand.
-As of July 18, 2018, the Company had approximately \$22,800 of cash on hand and had negative working capital of approximately \$619,000.

-Management believes that the cash on hand, as of the date of this report, will be sufficient to finance general and administrative expenses through July 2018, although no assurance of this can be provided.
-However, this amount of cash will be insufficient to allow the Company to fulfill work commitment obligations in a timely manner.
+As of August 31, 2018, the Company had approximately \$946,064 of cash on hand.
+As of October 10, 2018, the Company had approximately \$855,000 of cash on hand and had negative working capital of approximately \$251,000.
+Management believes that the current cash on hand will be sufficient to finance general and administrative expenses through September 2019, although no assurance of this can be provided.
+However, this amount of cash will be insufficient to allow the Company to fulfill current work commitment obligations in a timely manner.
 A plan for financing these obligations is discussed below.
-Management intends to finance all of the general and administrative expenses beyond available cash on hand by undertaking to raise up to \$1.66 million through a private placement of shares of common stock.
-If successful in raising \$1.66 million in a private placement, it is estimated that the related net proceeds will be sufficient to finance general and administrative activities through September 2019.
-However, no assurance can be given that the amount raised will be adequate.
-Moreover, no assurance can be provided of successfully raising any additional funds for this purpose.
-Furthermore, as previously stated, the funds from the private placement will not be sufficient to satisfy the license work commitments for future years.
+Moreover, if the Company significantly increases its business activities as management wishes to do, additional amounts for general and administrative expenses will be needed.
+Management intends to finance all of the general and administrative expenses beyond available cash on hand through private placements of shares of common stock.
+However, no assurance can be given that any amounts raised will be in this manner.